Associate Degree Nursing

-Registered nurses work to promote health, prevent disease, and help patients recover from and cope with illness.
-Nurses are taught to assess, diagnose, plan, implement and evaluate care to patients; assist physicians with treatments and examinations; administer medications; and assist in convalescence and rehabilitation.
-Nurses also provide patient education to clients and families to help improve or maintain the optimum level of health.
-Other settings that employ nurses include: ambulatory care offices and clinics, long-term care facilities, home health agencies, public health facilities, schools, churches, informatics, correctional facilities and occupational settings.
-Hospitals employ the largest number of nurses to provide bedside nursing care and carry out medical orders.
+Registered professional nurses work to promote health, prevent disease, and help patients recover from and cope with illness.
+Registered professional nurses are taught to assess, diagnose, plan, implement and evaluate care to patients; assist physicians with treatments and examinations; administer medications; and assist in convalescence and rehabilitation.
+Registered professional nurses also provide patient education to clients and families to help improve or maintain the optimum level of health.
+Employment opportunities include, but are not limited to: hospitals, clinics and physician offices, long-term care/rehabilitation facilities, home health agencies, public health facilities, schools, churches, informatics, correctional facilities and insurance companies.

 Most health care facilities provide a safe and comfortable working environment.
 Care is required around the clock, often in 8- or 12-hour shifts, weekends and holidays, and may involve on-call work.
 Schools, offices, and clinics offer more traditional work hours.

-The Associate Degree Nursing program is fully accredited by The National League for Nursing Accrediting Commission and Approved by the Illinois State Board of Nursing, Department of Professional Regulation.
+The Associate Degree Nursing program is fully accredited by the Accreditation Commission for Education in Nursing (ACEN) and Approved by the Illinois State Board of Nursing, Illinois Department of Financial & Professional Regulation (IDFPR).

 Number of Students Admitted Each Year to the First Year of the Program: 40